List of England Test cricket records: Highest partnerships by wicket

 A wicket partnership describes the number of runs scored before each wicket falls.
 The first wicket partnership is between the opening batsmen and continues until the first wicket falls.
 The second wicket partnership then commences between the not out batsman and the number three batsman.
 This partnership continues until the second wicket falls.
 The third wicket partnership then commences between the not out batsman and the new batsman.
 This continues down to the tenth wicket partnership.
 When the tenth wicket has fallen, there is no batsman left to partner so the innings is closed.

-English batsmen hold three Test wicket partnerships records, all set since 2010.
+English batsmen hold four Test wicket partnerships records, all set since 2010.
+Joe Root and Harry Brook scored 454 for the fourth wicket against Pakistan at Multan in 2024.
 Ben Stokes and Jonny Bairstow came together in the second Test of the 2015–16 series against South Africa at Newlands Cricket Ground and put together a sixth wicket partnership of 399 runs.
-The recently retired Jonathan Trott and the still active Stuart Broad set the highest eighth wicket partnership of 332 runs at Lord's in August 2010 against Pakistan.
+The pair of Jonathan Trott and Stuart Broad set the highest eighth wicket partnership of 332 runs at Lord's in August 2010 against Pakistan.
 Finally, the tenth wicket partnership of 198 was made by Joe Root and James Anderson in the first Test against India at Trent Bridge in July 2014.

 Highest partnerships by runs

 The highest Test partnership by runs for any wicket is held by the Sri Lankan pairing of Kumar Sangakkara and Mahela Jayawardene who put together a third wicket partnership of 624 runs during the first Test against South Africa in July 2006.
 This broke the record of 576 runs set by their compatriots Sanath Jayasuriya and Roshan Mahanama against India in 1997.
 New Zealand's Andrew Jones and Martin Crowe hold the third-highest Test partnership with 467 made in 1991 against Sri Lanka.
-The English pairing of Peter May and Colin Cowdrey together scored 411 for the fourth wicket against the West Indies in 1957 to place themselves thirteenth on the list.
+The English pairing of Joe Root and Harry Brook together scored 454 for the fourth wicket against Pakistan in 2024 to place themselves fourth on the list.